Enhanced Kohn-Luttinger topological superconductivity in bands with nontrivial geometry

-\emph{Discussions}---We show that the electron wave function has a significant effect on the critical temperature and pairing symmetry for the KL superconductivity.
+We show that the electron wave function encoded in the form factor has a significant effect on the critical temperature and pairing symmetry for KL superconductivity.
+To illustrate the role of the form factor when time-reversal symmetry is broken, we compare $T_c$ with intravalley and intervalley pairing.
+We find that $T_c$ for the intravalley pairing is enhanced compared to the intervalley pairing. {However, strong trigonal warping neglected here may compete with band topology in determining whether intravalley or intervalley pairing is favored, since the $\mathbf{k}$ and $-\mathbf{k}$ states are not at the same energy. \cite{PhysRevB.89.205119}}

 For a toy model with LLL form factor, there is an exponential enhancement of $T_c$ depending on the flux enclosed by the Fermi surface.
-Interestingly, $T_c$ develops resonance-like features, depending on the total Berry flux enclosed by the Fermi surface.
-Instead of being quantized to integral of unit quantum flux, we analytically show the condition for the optimal $T_c$, which is associated with the maxima of the Bessel functions.
-The resulting pairing symmetry is chiral $p\pm ip$ superconductivity, which hosts Majorana fermion at the vortex core~\cite{Alicea_2012,Kallin_2016,Read_2000,Sato_2017}.
-The LLL wave function has unique properties in that it has uniform Berry curvature, and satisfies the trace condition, where the trace of the quantum metric equals the Berry curvature at any momentum~\cite{Roy_2014,Parameswaran_2013,Wang_2021}.
-The LLL wave function is ideal for realizing the fractional Chern insulators~\cite{Roy_2014,Wu_2012,Ledwith_2020,Mera_2021}, and lots of discussions have been devoted to realizing bands with ideal quantum geometry, similar to the LLL~\cite{Ledwidth_2022,Wan_2023,Cano_2023}.
+Interestingly, $T_c$ develops resonance-like features, depending on the total Berry flux enclosed by the Fermi surface. {We further reveal that it is a resonance between the Berry flux enclosed by the Fermi surface and Cooper pair wave function.} Instead of being quantized to an integer of unit quantum flux, we analytically show the condition for the optimal $T_c$, which is associated with the maxima of the Bessel functions.
+The resulting pairing symmetry is chiral $p\pm ip$ superconductivity, which hosts a Majorana fermion at vortex cores~\cite{Alicea_2012,Kallin_2016,Read_2000,Sato_2017}.
+The LLL wave function has unique properties in that it has uniform Berry curvature and satisfies the trace condition, where the trace of the quantum metric equals the Berry curvature at all momentum~\cite{Roy_2014,Parameswaran_2013,Wang_2021}.
+The LLL wave function in the flat band limit is ideal for realizing the fractional Chern insulators (FCI)~\cite{Roy_2014,Wu_2012,Ledwith_2020,Mera_2021,PhysRevResearch.6.L032063}, and lots of discussions are devoted to realizing bands with ideal quantum geometry resembling the LLL~\cite{Ledwidth_2022,Wan_2023,Cano_2023}.
 In our work, we reveal that the LLL is ideal for achieving topological superconductivity with high $T_c$ (compared to the Fermi energy). $T_c$ is highest when the trace condition is satisfied.

-We split the form factor into the norm and the phase factor.
-The norm affects the screening of the repulsive interaction, and generally suppresses the contribution with a small momentum transfer.
-This is in favor of superconductivity.
-On the other hand, it also suppresses the magnitude of the pairing vertex which is bad for superconductivity.
-This results in a competition, which has a non-universal effect on $T_c$.
-Another aspect of the problem is that when time-reversal symmetry is broken, the phase factor splits the otherwise degenerate pairing channels with opposite angular momentum.
-As a consequence, chiral superconductivity with nontrivial topology is stabilized.
-To illustrate the role of the form factor without time-reversal symmetry, we compare $T_c$ with intravalley and intervalley pairing.
-We find that $T_c$ for the intravalley pairing is enhanced compared to the intervalley pairing.